enix/x509-certificate-exporter/README.md

 # About
-`x509-exporter` is a prometheus exporter which presents metrics about certificate files.
+a prometheus exporter which presents certificate file metrics enabling certificate expiration monitoring
-Noticeably you will be able to monitor certificate expiration.

 The following metrics are available:
 * x509_cert_not_before